saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_05_Application_Service_Principal.md

        ![Screenshot](../Media/Module-1/ad73e261-fb35-4e53-a95e-cf5c905d6e1a.png)

-1. Select **Role assignments** to view your assigned roles, and determine if you have adequate permissions to assign an AD app to a role.
+1. Select **Role assignments** to view your assigned roles and determine if you have adequate permissions to assign an AD app to a role.
 If not, you would ask your subscription administrator to add you to User Access Administrator role.
 In the following image, the user is assigned to the Owner role, which means that user has adequate permissions.

        ![Screenshot](../Media/Module-1/ff15013d-deb0-4c2d-ac01-1866b759d3e0.png)